MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 #### Methods

 `sdk.intialize(options) : Promise<void>` - Initialize the WebSocket connection for streaming
-connectivity with PureCloud.
+connectivity with GenesysCloud.
 Initialize must be called before any events will trigger.
   - parameters
     - `Object options`: Optional; with properties
       - `String securityCode`: Optional; one-time security code used to authenticate guest users